jojohans/NSO-Interop/README.md

 An NSO interop testing image
 ============================

-Build a NSO interop testing container image.
+Build a NSO interop testing container image, including a NETCONF NED for the device and the test-tool drned-xmnr..

 Prerequisites
 -------------